robrwo/CatalystX-Statsd/README.md

 This method returns the name to be used for logging stats, or `undef` if the metric should be ignored.

+Only alphanumeric characters, hyphens or underscores in namespaces are accepted.
+All other characters are converted to dots, with consecutive dots compressed into a single dot.

 If it is passed a non-arrayref, then it will stringify the argument and return that.